Umayarz18/Umayarz18/README.md

 - ⚡ Fun fact **I love teaching/practicing Taekwondo 🥋, spending time with family 👪, all things comic books 🤓, and exercising 🏋🏾**

-- 🥅 2022 Goals: Break into Developer Advocacy and help educate the tech community about Jamstack, design systems, and web accessibility!
+- 🥅 2022 Goals: Improve my knowledge and skills with design systems, and web accessibility!

 ## Connect with me: